Graduate Course Catalog 2014-2015

 The Office of Student Involvement and Leadership (OSIL), a division of the Memorial Union, is a resource center for student organizations and leadership, Greek life, and commuter and non-traditional students There are more than 200 student organizations, most of which are open to graduate students and several of which are graduate-student specific.
 Student organization, involvement, and leadership information and events can be accessed through Wildcatlink.unh.edu.
 UNH students, staff, and faculty can access all pages by using their UNH IT ID.

 Off-Campus and Commuter Services

 Found within the Office of Student Involvement and Leadership (OSIL), located in the Memorial Union Building, Room 114, UNH Commuter Student Services provides resources, services, and programs for all students living off campus.
 Resources available include listings for off-campus housing, tenants' rights information, and the UNH Community Guide that has both community and UNH information (available as a PDF on our website).
 We also host programs such as Commuter and Transfer Survival Day (an orientation program for all new UNH students held before classes begin each semester), Good Morning Commuters, breakfast during Graduate Student Appreciation Week, non-traditional student events, and many others.
 The Commuter Connection, an e-mail containing UNH events, activities, and programs is a great weekly resource; subscribe at www.unhmub.com/off-campus/.
-In addition, specific programming and support is offered for graduate students, student veterans, and non-traditional students.
-Visit our website, e-mail email@example.com, or call (603) 862-0303 for additional information or assistance.
+In addition, specific programming and support is offered for graduate students, student veterans, and non-traditional students along with a special website, The Inside Track that assists student become familiar with many resources both on and off campus.
+Visit our website, e-mail firstname.lastname@example.org, or call (603) 862-0303 for additional information or assistance.

 The Office of Student Involvement and Leadership